-The Harkness Center Healthy Dancer Initiative provides professional dancers in financial need with subsidized classes at two of New York City’s premier dance centers and free wellness workshops to encourage a sound, holistic approach to self-care and aid in career longevity.
+The Harkness Center Healthy Dancer Initiative (HCHDI) provides a cohort of professional dancers in financial need with free wellness workshops to encourage a sound, holistic approach to self-care and aid in career longevity and subsidized classes at two of New York City’s premier dance centers.

-- Free professional development courses and injury prevention workshops at the two Centers, led by Harkness Center for Dance Injuries staff.
+- Free injury prevention and wellness workshops led by Harkness Center for Dance Injuries staff

-- Free wellness screening conducted by the Harkness Center for Dance Injuries
+- Free Injury Prevention Assessment conducted by the Harkness Center for Dance Injuries

 Dancers are eligible based on financial need – gross household income is equal to or below 225% of the Federal Poverty Level (FPL) – and accepted by lottery into each six-month term.
-There are two terms each year.
 View Income Threshold chart.

 Six Month Term: January 1 – June 30, 2023